 You might think that existing affiliate networks will make things easier for your ecommerce business, as these networks will find affiliates for you.
 But that’s the only real advantage of affiliate networks – networks have far more drawbacks than benefits.

-On a network, you’re also forced to compete with other brands for the same affiliates.
-Affiliates can sort through all the brands who are using the network, and compare many different affiliate programs side by side before choosing the most lucrative ones.
+Affiliates can sort through all the brands who are using the affiliate network, and compare many different affiliate programs side by side before choosing the most lucrative ones.
 If you’re a smaller brand that can’t pay out as much in commissions, it will be hard to compete with the brands who can offer more.

-Affiliate software is a much better way to manage your affiliates, without all the drawbacks of affiliate networks.
-The software will track affiliate sales, and help you compensate affiliates automatically.
+Affiliate software (also called an affiliate platform) is a much better way to manage your affiliates, without all the drawbacks of affiliate networks.
+This valuable marketing tool will track affiliate sales, and help you compensate affiliates automatically.

 With affiliate software, you’ll control your data and how you run your affiliate program – you can set the commission structure you want, fully brand the program to your needs, and access all the metrics you need to refine your program.